 Board of Directors

-Below you will find biographies for all sixteen members of the IORE Board of Directors.
+Below you will find biographies for all seventeen members of the IORE Board of Directors.

 President, Nova Scotia Community College (NSCC)